kubantjan/fast-form/README.md

  * [ ] create a tool for config file creation

 #### Packaging, proper output
+* [ ] prepare for pdf with multiple questionnaires
+* [ ] create config for the current questionnaire we are working on
+* [ ] add "made mistake" functionality (whole box filled in probably?)
 * [ ] package it:

 The program should get the following parameters: